 It's much more sociable than the supermarket!

-Did you know that this Saturday is raw milk appreciation day?
+Did you know that Saturday 22nd April was raw milk appreciation day?